sletkeman/TradingMonkey_ETL/README.md

 3. Install the dependencies
 <br>
-`pip install -r requirements.txt`
+`pip install -r src\requirements.txt`

-4. Create a .env file
+4. Environment variables
 <br>
-Create a file at the root of the project with the name ".env" and save the following to the file:
+For notebooks, create a file at the root of the project with the name ".env" and save the following to the file:
 <br>
 ```
 IEX_TOKEN=<value>